Planning A Family Sabbatical

-One book I read suggested you urge your guests to come visit during the first part of your stay abroad, before you’ve gotten all your routines down.
+One book I read suggested you urge your guests to come to visit during the first part of your stay abroad before you’ve gotten all your routines down.
 This makes a great deal of sense if your guests will cooperate.
 If they won’t and make plans to show up throughout your stay (as ours did), making some of these decisions beforehand and sticking to your guns can make everyone’s experience more pleasant.

 We eventually smartened up and realized that we had to stick to our routines somewhat, regardless of visitors, or else the kids got ornery and so did we.

 We also started to help people “pitch-in” on costs by asking each visitor to bring us a care package of specific items that we emailed ahead.
 That way, we could buy all the basic supplies for visitors and provide most of the meals (except restaurant meals where visitors inevitably pick up the tab) without breaking the bank or feeling taken advantage of.

 “We encouraged visitors to make their plans early, because inevitably they wanted to all come at spring break so we had to space them out.
 We rented a house for family that stayed for two weeks and friends offered their house to our friends who stayed one week at spring break.
 Other times, people stayed at hotels and B&Bs.” – Kim